AbhayPratap01/Linkedin-Clone-main/README.md

 The application is deployed on Vercel.

-## Contributing

-Contributions are always welcome!
-Just raise an issue, and we will discuss it.

 ## Feedback

-If you have any feedback, please reach out to me [here](https://www.linkedin.com/in/muhammad-shan-full-stack-developer/)
+If you have any feedback, please reach out to me [here](https://abhay-pratap01.vercel.app/)